Adopting the most effective leadership style is key to success

 4. Observe other leaders with different styles

-You may find yourself in different situations perhaps leading a project or a sub-team or indeed being involved in leadership activities outside of work.
-In these situations try different approaches and find out what works and what doesn’t.
-Finally, you can begin the journey by testing out this leadership-style-quiz.htm”>MindGym leadership style quiz.
+You may find yourself in different situations perhaps leading a project or indeed being involved in activities outside of work.
+In these situations try different ways and find out what works and what doesn’t.

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.